ShreyasPAradhya/ShreyasPAradhya/README.md

-## Hi there 👋, I'm Shreyas Aradhya
+## Hi there! 👋, I'm Shreyas Aradhya
 ### Welcome to my profile ...

 Languages and tools: